MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `wallet_enable`

-:::caution Only callable by
+:::note
-- Websites
+This method is only callable by websites.
 :::

 #### Parameters